Polycystic Kidney Disease

 Parents of a child with infantile PKD should be informed that if they have another child, that child will have a 1 in 4 chance of developing PKD, and a 1 in 2 chance of his/her being a carrier.

 If a child is born with PKD, parents have a choice of whether they want to be tested or not.
-I recommend to discuss this further with a pediatric nephrologist.
+I recommend discussing this further with a pediatric nephrologist.

 player: I have numerous cysts in my left kidney, but none in my right.
 Is there any chance at all that the right kidney will stay cyst free?